Hiimus/veggie-time/TESTING.md

 ### Deleting a Recipe

-- When a user wants to delete a recipe, the user needs to be logged in, and the user have to be the author of the recipe.
+- When a user wants to delete a recipe, the user needs to be logged in, and the user has to be the author of the recipe.
 If the user does not meet these requirements, the page will throw a 403 error.
     - When the user clicks the delete button, they also have to confirm "Yes" in the pop up modal.
-    - The user can actually delete a recipe withouth clicking yes, by copying the id of the recipe, and write in the url "delete_recipe/<id>".
+    - The user can actually delete a recipe without clicking yes, by copying the id of the recipe, and write in the url "delete_recipe/<id>".
 This will delete the recipe, but again, only if the user is the author.

 ## Bugs

 - When adding ingredients and instructions, I kept getting invalid input field.
-The reason was that I had not added a dot as pattern.
+The reason was that I had not added a dot as a pattern.
 After including a dot, the issue was fixed.

 - The search function gave me the error: "TypeError: object of type 'Cursor' has no len()".
 To fix the issue i had to add "list(mongo.db.recipes.find())" instead of "mongo.db.recipes.find()" so the function could search through a list.